AngelGris/vanhackaton4/readme.md

 ## Online demo

-Online demo can be found in our [http://35.163.165.1/vanhackaton/](Amazon Web Services instance)
+Online demo can be found in our [Amazon Web Services instance](http://35.163.165.1/vanhackaton/)